Web and Mobile Self-Service for Customer Care

 In addition, these technologies can minimize costly escalations.
-Technologies with high accuracy rates, conversational abilities, natural language understanding, and integration with customer data are able to successfully resolve complex customer queries without escalating more expensive channels.
-This reduces inbound email volume by up to 80% and overall interaction costs by up to 33%.
+Technologies with high accuracy rates, conversational abilities, natural language understanding (NLU), and integration with customer data are able to successfully resolve complex customer queries without escalating more expensive channels.
+This can reduce inbound email volume by up to 80% and overall interaction costs by up to 33%.

 Implementing an advanced web self service technology results in significant cost savings and improved customer experience.
 When customers are able to find relevant, accurate answers on their own, the burden on call centers is drastically reduced, shortening wait times, decreasing repeat calls, and allowing live agents to spend more time on value-added conversations.

-Using an advanced web self-service platform can deliver:
+Using an advanced web self-help platform can deliver:

-For a thorough analysis of how these technologies can impact your organization, contact Astute Solutions.
+For a thorough analysis of how these technologies can impact your organization, contact Astute.

 Many so-called knowledge management systems produce a static FAQ that uses a simplistic keyword search to find answers.
 While organizing knowledge is a worthy pursuit, it does not provide the same benefits of an intelligent knowledge management system (KMS).
 Customers will be more engaged with an interactive experience that replicates that of a live agent.
-The use of natural language processing to understand the meaning behind the customer’s question, instead of a keyword search, ensures more relevant and customized responses.
-Download our whitepaper "Is It Live...Or Is It a Conversational Agent" for more on this topic.
+The use of natural language processing (NLP) to understand the meaning behind the customer’s question, instead of a keyword search, ensures more relevant and customized responses.

 Web self service should be accessible everywhere, not just hidden on your Contact Us page.
 Capitalize on customer interactions across your website in order to keep them moving through the purchase process, improving conversion rates.
 For example, integrate it with the online cart or checkout pages of your site, so that customers will not have to leave their cart if they have a question.
 According to a study by the Baymard Institute, close to 70% of online shopping carts are abandoned.
 What’s more, a Forrester report found that more than half of US adults will abandon their online shopping carts if they cannot find a quick answer to their question!
 It’s imperative to make the answers to customers’ questions quickly and easily accessible – without forcing them to leave their cart.

-Google announced in 2015 that the number of searches performed on mobile devices had finally overtaken those performed on desktop computers.
-More and more customers expect to be able to find the answers they need on their smartphones, whether through mobile-optimized websites or through apps.
-However, the majority of companies have been slow to embrace this reality, resulting in low-quality mobile self service experiences.
-High consumer expectations paired with poor execution on the part of most companies present a competitive opportunity for those that provide delightful mobile interactions.
+In 2015, the number of Google searches performed on mobile devices overtook those performed on desktop.
+More and more customers expect to be able to find the answers they need on their smartphones, whether through mobile-optimized websites, through apps, or via SMS.
+However, the majority of companies have been slow to embrace this reality, resulting in low-quality mobile self-service experiences.
+High consumer expectations paired with poor execution on the part of most companies present a competitive opportunity for those that provide sophisticated, truly helpful mobile interactions.